mlemmer/mlemmer.org-pelican/content/basic_skirt.md

 ![Elastic on top of a cut index card to demonstrate a hem template]({static}/images/WaistbandTemplate.jpg)

-- Guage the size of waistband by wraping the elastic around your waist and tightening it to the level that seems comfortable to keep the skirt where you want it.
+- Gauge the size of waistband by wrapping the elastic around your waist and tightening it to the level that seems comfortable to keep the skirt where you want it.
 Leave a 1" allowance and cut to size.
 - Use a flat pin to attach one end of elastic to your skirt panel outside of the gap in your waistband seam.
 Attach the safety pin to the other end of your elastic, feed it through the gap in your waistband seam.
 Use the safety pin to feed the waistband through the channel until it emerges again through the gap.

 ![Elastic pinned to hem, then fed through one side of the waistband and emerging through the other with the safety pin still attached]({static}/images/Waistband1.jpg)